 It was originally created in 2007 by Justice for Migrant Women's founder, Mónica Ramírez, while she was an attorney at the Southern Poverty Law Center.
 Thousands of bandanas have been decorated around the US and in different parts of the world.

 Justice for Migrant Women is engaged in culture shift and narrative work that centers migrant women, their families and experiences.
 Real people’s stories and lived experiences have the potential to change the way we react to problems, relate to one another, and think about policy solutions.
 We are working to illuminate and amplify the stories of migrant women, including farmworker women, through the workers' lived experiences to better inform and advance policy and advocacy priorities.
+This can occur through their testimony at conferences, convenings, and Congressional briefings and other events, as well as through original video content shared through social media.

-The Latinx House is a new initiative which aims to change the image of the Latinx community by amplifying the authentic experiences, voices and content, along with policy priorities and other key issues, that are brought to the forefront by Latinx artists, entertainers, policy experts and grassroots organizers.
+The Latinx House is an initiative which aims to change the image of the Latinx community by amplifying the authentic experiences, voices and content, along with policy priorities and other key issues, that are brought to the forefront by Latinx artists, entertainers, policy experts and grassroots organizers.
 The mission of the initiative is to unite and rally the Latinx community by creating physical and virtual “houses” at places of cultural and political significance.
 These spaces will be used to hold discussion sessions about pressing societal issues and encourage content creation related to them.
 The project’s first major pop-up took place at the Sundance Film Festival 2020.

 Justice for Migrant Women is building power and making change through multi-sector and multi-ethnic collaborations to create issue-focused organizing that spans to or reaches multiple workforces, many of which employ migrant women workers and their families.